guptahimDub/Captchas-Prediction/README.md

 # Captchas-Prediction

 In this project the 5 character text captcha was given with large number of test data.
 I have trained the model with 6 epochs and 90k data.
 Eventually got more than 90% of the accuracy.
-I have used the same optimizer as Adam; it determines learning rates for various variables.
+I have used the optimizer as Adam; it determines learning rates for various variables.
 It uses gradient descent to change the learning rates (alpha).
 I have used generate.py, to generate the various 5 characters text captcha and hence used Evaluator.py to calculate the accuracy on the validation set.

 Captcha: